CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/test-disable-authentication/permission-tests/test-permission-upwards/README.txt

 ******************************/

 Register a parent collection, then a child collection.
-Give Read permission to dice_user for the child collection and make sure it does not get the parent collection metadata.
+Give Read permission to dice_user for the child collection and make sure it gets the parent collection metadata.